 - The instructor must check the schedule and respect classes that are scheduled in the Metalshop + Foundry.
 Students must know that if they are out of class and working in the shop (and there is a class scheduled) they must check with the instructor to see if they can work and understand that the class has priority.
 This involves giving priority use of tools that are in high demand.

 - Shop technicians and work-study are not necessarily qualified to teach faculty and students proper equipment operation.

-- Technicians are not allowed to complete work for students or faculty.
+- Staff technicians and work-study technicians are not allowed to complete work for students or faculty during working hours.

-- Faculty must notify shop managers if they wish to instruct their classes in the shop and must make arrangements with Nikki Barbour @ 7485 and fill out the Academic Project Form.
+- Faculty must notify shop managers if they wish to instruct their classes in the shop and must fill out the Academic Project Form and make arrangements with the shop Manager.
 Classes held in the Metalshop or Foundry the entire semester must be scheduled through Colleague.

 - Report EVERY accident to the shop technician, manager or instructor immediately.

 - First aid supplies are available for students and faculty and are located in sink areas.